abe33/atom-tablr/docs/csv-edit.md

 This panel will appear every time you open the same file using Atom open dialog or `fuzzy-finder`.
 You can check the `Remember my choice` checkbox to set once and for all how you want a file to be edited.

+In case you want to reset the choices made for previously opened CSV file, the `Tablr: Clear Csv Choice` command will erase all remembered choices for the current Atom project.

 ### CSV Settings

 These settings are only used when using the `Table Editor` mode.